With 330 days of sunshine per year, there are so many things to do in Tempe and is the perfect destination for a mother-daughter weekend trip.

 2. Stay Alfred on Rio Salado

-Perfect for both business and leisure travelers, this Downtown Tempe location is walking distance to Mill Avenue, ASU, restaurants and attractions, as well as a quick drive to Old Town Scottsdale.
+Perfect for both business and leisure travelers, this Downtown Tempe location is within walking distance to Mill Avenue, ASU, restaurants, and attractions, as well as a quick drive to Old Town Scottsdale.

 Click here if Stay Alfred is right for you.

 3. The DoubleTree by Hilton Hotel Phoenix Tempe